chrishuangcf/wiim-mini-ui/README.md

 ## TO-DO list

-1. Default screen should be more graceful when a player isn't selected.
-Also bug fixes when metadata is incomplete from the server side so it will exit from unexpected behaviors.
-2. During Developer Mode, Vue + Vuetify + Vite + TypeScript simply doesn't like to pull in icon assets properly.
+1. During Developer Mode, Vue + Vuetify + Vite + TypeScript simply doesn't like to pull in icon assets properly.
 (Probably because both Vue 3 and Vuetify 3 were still in alpha?
-3. Possibility to support OpenHome protocol for controlling the renderer (currently it will display metadata but fast track to next track won't work as OpenHome system design was to have playlist saved on individual "client".
+2. Possibility to support OpenHome protocol for controlling the renderer (currently it will display metadata but fast track to next track won't work as OpenHome system design was to have playlist saved on individual "client".
 Therefore, it's not possible to advance to next track becauser there was no "next track" available).
 This will affect all BubbleUPnP renderers such as Chromcast, Volumio.
-4. Local UPnP Media Server would be able to stream more than just CD/Hi-Res options.
+3. Local UPnP Media Server would be able to stream more than just CD/Hi-Res options.
 The options would be LOSSY, LOSSLESS..etc...
 The metadata is sometimes very limited.